 While the mentor will assign most of the work, other lawyers will also assign work to the students.

 The mentor will ensure students receive ongoing feedback on their work.
-Students will also meet with a member of the Legal Personnel Committee and the Director, Student Programs & Junior Associates, who will review the student’s performance and discuss the experience at the Firm.
+Students will also meet with a member of the Legal Personnel Committee and the Director, Legal Personnel & Professional Development, Employment Counsel, who will review the student’s performance and discuss the experience at the Firm.
 There are also regularly scheduled group meetings with articling students to discuss development in the Firm and receive feedback from the students on matters that concern them.

 The “Nuts & Bolts” of Articling

-The Law Society of Upper Canada requires students to complete the licensing process and complete 10 months of articling in order to qualify to practise as an associate.
+The Law Society of Ontario requires students to complete the licensing process in order to practice as an associate.
 For more information, click here.